 If the proposal is not drafted in English, a translation of the full proposal would be of assistance to the evaluators.

-For proposals not drafted in English, an English summary of the proposal of maximum five pages shall be included in the proposal.
+An English summary of those proposals (not drafted in English) of maximum five pages shall be included in each proposal.